hoangduytran/blender-manual/manual/editors/texture_node/types/input/texture.rst

 ==========

 Texture
-   The texture could be selected from a list of textures available in the current blend-file or link in textures.
+   The texture to load -- either from the current blend-file, or from a linked one.
-   The textures themselves could not be edited in this node, but in the Texture panel.

 Outputs